Conditions & Information for School Visits

 - The Lazy River Boat Trip lasts approximately 15 minutes.

 - At busy periods, please factor in queuing for the Lazy River Boat Trip when structuring your educational visit.

 - Please factor in the time to get across site if you’ve booked in for educational workshops.

 - All our animals are on carefully prepared and balanced diets.
 Please advise your students not to attempt to feed any of our animals.
 If they do so, this may result in your students being asked to leave the site and to our animals becoming ill.

-- At quieter times of year, the zoo’s retail and catering services may be reduced.
+- At quieter times of year, the zoo’s retail and food and beverage outlets may be reduced.

 - Ball games are not permitted within the zoo.

 - Whilst you’re at the zoo, we may collect information on your reaction to our exhibits.
-The information obtained by a designated person helps us to make improvements for the benefit of our animals and our visitors.
+The information obtained by a designated person helps us to make improvements for the benefit of our visitors and our animals.
 The zoo operates within a strict ethical framework.